mzmine/mzmine_documentation/docs/wizard.md

 #### Min samples per aligned feature
 Only keep aligned features that were detected in at least n samples.
 This parameter should usually scale with the sampleset size and if samples are relatively similar from their compounds.
+Uses the maximum of an absolute and relative value.

 #### Only keep features with 13C
 Detect isotope pattern and only keep feature with valid 13C isotope pattern.